From traditional

 Thanksgiving in the United States and Canada is often centred around celebrating abundance and giving thanks for the harvest.
 Therefore, the tradition of loading up your plate symbolizes this sense of plenty and gratitude.

-The focus is on quality over quantity; each course is meant to be savoured and appreciated.
+On the other hand, a French holiday meal is usually focused on quality over quantity; each course is meant to be savoured and appreciated.

 Maybe that’s why French people aren’t a nation of obese people.